manasiChoughule/Time-Series-Sales-Forecast/README.md

 For comprehensive code implementation and analysis, explore the Jupyter notebook `sales_forecast.ipynb`.
 Access the complete dataset through `Global+Superstore+Data.csv`.

-For inquiries and collaborations, reach out to us at [mchoughule96@gmail.com](mailto:mchoughule96@gmail.com).
+For inquiries and collaborations, reach out to me at [mchoughule96@gmail.com](mailto:mchoughule96@gmail.com).